The Container: Learning to Work with Activation

 What Is the Container Technique?

-The Container is a guided visualization where you imagine setting aside what feels too heavy to carry in the moment.
-This does not erase or deny the issue—it simply gives you control over when and how you engage with it.
+The Container is a guided visualization that helps you identify activated energy, and safely set it aside.
+This does not erase or deny the message from your body—it simply gives you control over when and how you engage with it.
+Creating a visual symbol of a container sends reassuring messages to your neural system through the powerful visual cortex.

-In trauma therapy and EMDR preparation, this technique builds internal regulation and emotional safety before deeper processing work.
+In trauma therapy and EMDR preparation, this technique builds internal regulation and emotional safety before deeper processing work begins.

 How It Helps